 How to set up a Rovo agent for Confluence

 If you use Confluence regularly, you’ve probably wondered: “Is there a faster way to handle all this repetitive stuff?”
-The answer might be setting up a Rovo agent or at least, if you don’t mind some limitations which are basic automation within Confluence and don’t require deep integrations, customization, or cost control.
+The answer is setting up a Rovo agent.
+As a native Atlassian tool, it provides specialized automation within Confluence to help your team stay productive.
 This guide will walk you through how to create and configure a Rovo agent in Confluence.

 Why use a Rovo agent?

 Think of a Rovo agent as your digital assistant in Confluence.
 Whether it’s answering frequently asked questions, automating document processes, or routing tasks, a Rovo agent takes on the repetitive stuff so you can focus on the fun stuff.
-Rovo isn’t great with its integration options, so if you want additional integrations and more uses for your AI, don’t forget to check out eesel AI.
+Rovo is designed to work deeply within the Atlassian suite, and if you want additional integrations to complement your AI setup, don't forget to check out eesel AI.

 Before you get started